dbcls/pfo/README.md

 # Pedigree Finder Ontology

-Pedigree Finder Ontology (PFO) is an ontology for the Pedigree Finder application (https://pedigree.db.naro.go.jp/).
+[Pedigree Finder](https://pedigree.db.naro.go.jp/) is a database of pedigree records on various agricultural crops, developed by the National Agricultural and Food Research Organization, Japan.
+Pedigree Finder Ontology (PFO) is an ontology that defines the concepts and properties required to describe RDF data used in Pedigree Finder.